 What is a flexible nasal endoscopy?

-Flexible nasal endoscopy is a procedure that is used to look inside the nose, back of the nose, voice box and back of the throat and tongue.
+Flexible nasal endoscopy is a procedure that is used to look inside the nose, the back of the nose, throat, voice box and base of the tongue.
 An endoscope is a type of flexible telescope.

-It is a very common procedure that is performed in the outpatients' clinic, ward or emergency department.
+It is a very common test performed while you’re awake, usually in the outpatients' clinic, ward or emergency department

 Why do I need the procedure?